CompactSaaS-Org/aider/README.md

 - [Add images to the chat](https://aider.chat/docs/usage/images-urls.html) (GPT-4o, Claude 3.5 Sonnet, etc).
 - [Add URLs to the chat](https://aider.chat/docs/usage/images-urls.html) and aider will read their content.
 - [Code with your voice](https://aider.chat/docs/usage/voice.html).
+- Use Aider as an API server for programmatic access to its functionality.

 ## Top tier performance